andyvauliln/POEAA-Distilled/Notes.md

 	* Presentation - This depends purely on the type of client you decide upon.
 Web clients vs Rich Client.
 As per latest trends (2016) we have plethora of devices interacting with backend services.
 We also have Single Page Application with the recent avatar of JavaScript everywhere.
 Instead of relying in servers rendering the presentation, it is handled elegantly on the clientside by JS MV* Frameworks and Libraries.
 Thus the presentation, even if it is a web client, can run on both client and server.
 Rich clients as the name implies runs on client and leaves us open to challenges like version management, compatibility amidst other issues.
 However we have another new ecosystem of clients -> "Apps" which again get classified as (Native, Web and Hybrid) running on mobile devices like mobiles, tablets, wearables and even automobiles.
 Hence take into consideration the requirements putforth by business and their target audience / clients before deciding on the presentation.
 	* Domain Logic - Best run on servers for reasons mentioned above as in data sources.
 However, a part of it could be on client for responsiveness or disconnected use.

-Note - Don't try to separate the layers into discrete processes unless you absolutely need to as doing that will both degrade performance and add complexity.
+> **NOTE** - Don't try to separate the layers into discrete processes unless you absolutely need to as doing that will both degrade performance and add complexity.

 # Chapter 2 - Organizing Domain Logic
 * Three main patterns for organizing domain logic.